-The new Civil Code affects Act No. 435/2004 Coll.on Employment, which deals with topics such as eliminating discrimination, employment of foreigners, state employment policy, retraining, and it also regulates the activity of children while participating in artistic or cultural activities for a legal entity or an individual.
-A number of changes became effective on 1 January 2014.
+The new Civil Code affects Act No. 435/2004 Coll. on Employment, which deals with topics such as eliminating discrimination, the employment of foreigners, state employment policy, retraining, and it also regulates the activity of children while participating in artistic or cultural activities for a legal entity or an individual.
+A number of changes came into effect on 1 January 2014.

 Salaries and compensation for employees in the cultural sector are covered by government regulations that review salaries in the public sector (the main criteria are education and age) and they issue a catalogue of jobs in which artistic jobs and other professions in the field of culture have their set place.